 In Tokyo, spring and fall are milder in temperature, typically falling in the mid to high 70°F/20°C. Summer in Tokyo is known for being humid, with hot temperatures and sudden rainfall.
 Tokyo is lucky during winter, with the weather remaining far milder than cities further north.
 That being said, the capital still experiences plenty of snowfall and low temperatures.

 By the way, are you learning Japanese?
-Or is knowledge English enough to comfortably live in Tokyo?
+Or is knowledge of English enough to comfortably live in Tokyo?

 I am learning the local language.
 Mercari offers in-house classes (called Merclasses) to help staff learn Japanese (or English for Japanese speakers).
 It's not absolutely necessary to learn Japanese, but it is beneficial, especially if you want to fully integrate into your new country.